wizard1203/wizard1203.github.io/_pages/about.md

 [May 2022] Invited to serve as a reviewer for NeurIPS 2022.

+[March 2022] Our paper "FedCV: A Federated Learning Framework for Diverse Computer Vision Tasks" is accepted to FL-AAAI workshop '22 as Oral Presentation. [paper](https://arxiv.org/pdf/2111.11066.pdf)

 [December 2021] Invited to serve as a reviewer for ICML 2022.

+[July 2021] Our paper "Data Resampling for Federated Learning with Non-IID Labels." is accepted to FTL-IJCAI workshop '21 [paper] [https://federated-learning.org/fl-ijcai-2021/FTL-IJCAI21_paper_3.pdf]

 [October 2020] Our survey paper "A Quantitative Survey of Communication Optimizations in Distributed Deep Learning" \[[code](https://github.com/HKBU-HPML/ddl-benchmarks), [paper](https://arxiv.org/abs/2005.13247)\] has been accepted by *IEEE Network Magazine*.

 Work & Research Experience
 ======
-- 03/2023-05/2022: Visiting Student, National University of Singapore, advised by [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/)
+- 02/2023-05/2023: Visiting Researcher, National University of Singapore, advised by [Prof. Bingsheng He](https://www.comp.nus.edu.sg/~hebs/)
 - 06/2022-10/2022: Research Intern, [FedML Inc](https://www.fedml.ai/), advised by [Dr. Chaoyang He](https://chaoyanghe.com/)
 - 10/2018-09/2020: Research Assistant, Hong Kong Baptist University, advised by [Prof. Xiaowen Chu](https://sites.google.com/view/chuxiaowen)